Hi, I'm Mingyang.

 Part-time

-• Co-moderated full-session TikTok Live broadcasts (typically 6–10 hours) for Pop Mart, Hey Dude, Puffit, plus apparel and home appliance brands — keeping brand messaging tight and delivery smooth.
+• Co-managed TikTok Live broadcasts for multiple brand accounts including Pop Mart, Hey Dude, and Puffit, ensuring consistent brand messaging and smooth delivery.

-• Engaged with live audiences in real time to drive interaction — peak sessions saw 220+ items sold, 16%+ click-through rate, and 176+ new followers in a single broadcast.
+• Engaged with live audiences in real time to drive interaction, boost viewership retention, and increase conversion rates — peak sessions saw 220+ items sold and 16%+ CTR.

 TikTok Live Audience Engagement Conversion Content Optimization